waynegibson/project-monorepo/packages/database-core/README.md

-# project-monorepro
+# project/database-core

-This monorepo is used to mock, test and implement nodejs projects.

-## Apps

-- @project/cdk-workmail-export
-- @project/marketing-website

-## Packages

-- @project/tsconfig
-- @project/eslint-config-antfu
-- @project/database-core
+This is a demo Postgres database setup using prisma.

 ### Database